jessicarush/javascript-notes/variables.md

 const ADMIN_FEE = 5;    // $5 flat admin fee
 ```

-A `const` variable cannot be reassigned because it is constant.
+However, these don't need to adhere to the uppercase, top of the program rules.
+Instead, `const` should simply be used for block-scoped variables where the value will not need to be reassigned.
+From MDN:

+> Constants are block-scoped, much like variables declared using the let keyword.
+The value of a constant can't be changed through reassignment (i.e. by using the assignment operator), and it can't be redeclared (i.e. through a variable declaration).
+However, if a constant is an object or array its properties or items can be updated or removed.

 If you try to reassign a const variable, you'll get a `TypeError`. `const` variables must be assigned a value when declared.
 If you try to declare a `const` variable without a value, you'll get a `SyntaxError`.

 ## let

-The `let` keyword was introduced in ES6. `let` allows you to declare variables that are limited in scope to the block, statement `{...}`, or expression on which it is used.
+The `let` keyword was also introduced in ES6. `let` allows you to declare variables that are limited in scope to the block, statement `{...}`, or expression on which it is used.
 This is unlike the var keyword, which defines a variable globally, or locally to an entire function regardless of block scope. `let` variables are usually used when there is a limited use of those variables.
 Say, in `for` loops, `while` loops or inside the scope of `if` conditions etc. Basically, where ever the scope of the variable has to be limited.

 ```javascript
 for (let i = 0; i <= 5; i++) {